Halophile

-The halophiles, named after the Greek word for "salt-loving", are extremophiles that thrive in high salt concentrations.
+A halophile (from the Greek word for 'salt-loving') is an extremophile that thrives in high salt concentrations.
+In chemical terms, halophile refers to a Lewis acidic species that has some ability to extract halides from other chemical species.

 While most halophiles are classified into the domain Archaea, there are also bacterial halophiles and some eukaryotic species, such as the alga Dunaliella salina and fungus Wallemia ichthyophaga.
 Some well-known species give off a red color from carotenoid compounds, notably bacteriorhodopsin.

-Halophiles can be found in water bodies with salt concentration more than five times greater than that of the ocean, such as the Great Salt Lake in Utah, Owens Lake in California, the Urmia Lake in Iran, the Dead Sea, and in evaporation ponds.
+Halophiles can be found in water bodies with salt concentration more than five times greater than that of the ocean, such as the Great Salt Lake in Utah, Owens Lake in California, the Lake Urmia in Iran, the Dead Sea, and in evaporation ponds.
 They are theorized to be a possible analogues for modeling extremophiles that might live in the salty subsurface water ocean of Jupiter's Europa and similar moons.

 Classification

 Halophiles are categorized by the extent of their halotolerance: slight, moderate, or extreme.
 Slight halophiles prefer 0.3 to 0.8 M (1.7 to 4.8%—seawater is 0.6 M or 3.5%), moderate halophiles 0.8 to 3.4 M (4.7 to 20%), and extreme halophiles 3.4 to 5.1 M (20 to 30%) salt content.
 Halophiles require sodium chloride (salt) for growth, in contrast to halotolerant organisms, which do not require salt but can grow under saline conditions.